yapplabs/ember-wormhole/README.md

 # Ember Wormhole [![Build Status](https://travis-ci.org/yapplabs/ember-wormhole.svg?branch=master)](https://travis-ci.org/yapplabs/ember-wormhole)

-This ember-cli addon provides a component that allows for rendering a block in a typical Ember context in terms of bound data and action handling, but attached to a DOM element somewhere else on the page.
+This ember-cli addon provides a component that allows for rendering a block to a DOM element somewhere else on the page.
+The component retains typical Ember context in terms of bound data and action handling.

 ## But Why?